Music of Cuba: Habanera

 The dance style of the habanera is slower and more stately than the danza.
 By the 1840s habaneras were written, sung, and danced in Mexico, Venezuela, Puerto Rico, and Spain.
 Since about 1900 the habanera has been a relic dance; but the music has a period charm, and there are some famous compositions, such as Tú from Eduardo Sánchez de Fuentes, which has been recorded in many versions.

-Versions of habanera-type compositions have appeared in the music of Ravel, Bizet, Saint-Saëns, Debussy, Fauré, Albeniz.
+Versions of habanera-type compositions have appeared in the music of Ravel, Bizet, Saint-Saëns, Debussy, Fauré, and Albeniz.
 The rhythm is similar to that of the tango, and some believe the habanera is the musical father of the tango.

 Danzón

 The European influence on Cuba's later musical development is represented by danzón, an elegant musical form that was once more popular than the Son in Cuba.
 It is a descendant of the creolized Cuban contradanza.
 The danzón marks the change from the communal sequence dance style of the late 18th century to the couple dances of later times.
 The stimulus for this was the success of the once-scandalous walz, where couples danced facing each other, independently from other couples and not as part of a pre-set structure.
 The danzón was the first Cuban dance to adopt such methods, though there is a difference between the two dances.
 The walz is a progressive ballroom dance where couples move round the floor in an anti-clockwise direction; the danzón is a 'pocket-handkerchief' dance where a couple stays within a small area of the floor.

 The danzón was developed by Miguel Faílde in Matanzas, the official date of origin being 1879.
 Failde's was an orquesta típica, a form derived from military bands, using brass, kettle-drums etc. The later development of the charanga was more suited to the indoor salon and is an orchestral format still popular today in Cuba and some other countries.
 The charanga uses double bass, cello, violins, flute, piano, paila criolla and güiro.
 This change in instrumental set-up is illustrated in Early Cuban bands.

 From time to time in its 'career', the danzón acquired African influences in its musical structure.
 It became more syncopated, especially in its third part.
 The credit for this is given to José Urfé, who worked elements of the son into the last part of the danzón in his composition El bombin de Barreto (1910).
 Both the danzón and the charanga line-up have been strongly influential in later developments.

 The danzón was exported to popular acclaim throughout Latin America, especially Mexico.
 It is now a relic, both in music and in dance, but its highly orchestrated descendants live on in charangas that Faílde and Urfé would likely not recognize.
 Juan Formell has had a huge influence through his reorganization of first Orquesta Revé, and later Los Van Van.